Flowering Dogwood Trees for Sale Online

 Caring for your garden's newest trees begins by knowing how to plant flowering dogwood trees.
 To start, soak the tree's roots for no more than 12 hours and then dig a hole at least one foot wider than your tree's root system.
 When you place your trees, make sure their roots are not in a J-shape.

 Flowering dogwood trees love moist soil, so we recommend using two to four inches of mulch to prevent it from drying out.
 Using fertilizer at the time of planting is also an excellent choice, though you'll want to wait until your tree's second year to use it again.
-Pruning begins at year two, as well!
+Pruning begins in year two, as well.
 Just remember — don't trim during the fall.

-Contact Garden Goods to Buy Dogwood Trees Today
+Contact Garden Goods to Buy Dogwood Trees Online

-Flowering dogwood trees are a beautiful, versatile ornamental tree that can bring color and wildlife to your home.
-At Garden Goods Direct, we raise these trees from seed until they're ready to join your array of flowers.
-As the number one online garden center in America, you can trust our nursery experts to provide Woodie-approved trees that are ready to thrive.
+Flowering dogwood trees are beautiful, versatile ornamental trees that can bring color and wildlife to your home.
+At Garden Goods Direct, we raise these trees from seed or cuttings until they're ready to join your yard's array of flowers and lively beauty.
+As America's Online Garden Center, you can trust our nursery experts to provide Woodie-approved trees that are ready to thrive.

 When you buy dogwood trees online from Garden Goods Direct, you will be getting some of our favorite trees.